Jump to a section

 The drama department is very passionate about enrichment opportunities.
 There is a school production for learners to get involved in from years 7-10.

 In previous years this has included Alice in Wonderland, Oliver – The Orphan Boy, The Shadows and Midsummer Night’s Dream.
 In 2018 we performed the Enchanted Rose and for 2019 Land of Oz.

 We have taken part in the Shakespeare for School’s Festival as well as performing at Oldham Coliseum and as part of the One-Act-Play Festival.

-The department offer a wide range of theatre trips for students to attend at professional theatres such as The Lowry, Royal Exchange and The Contact Theatre in Manchester.
-GCSE students must attend these as part of the course for evaluating live performance and there are other opportunities for KS3 students to attend as reward trips for excellent attitude to learning in Drama.
+The department offer a wide range of theatre trips for learners to attend at professional theatres such as The Lowry, Royal Exchange and The Contact Theatre in Manchester.
+GCSE learners must attend these as part of the course for evaluating live performance and there are other opportunities for KS3 learners to attend as reward trips for excellent attitude to learning in Drama.